White-winged scoter: Breeding

 White-winged Scoters are monogamous and form pairs in late summer, suggesting long-term pair bonds.
-Their earliest breeding age is 2 years old.
+Their earliest breeding age is two years old.
 Some adults do not breed annually and gather on large lakes and marshes over summer.

 The lined nest is built on the ground close to the sea, lakes or rivers, in woodland or tundra.
-5–11 eggs are laid.
+Five to eleven eggs are laid.
 The pinkish eggs average 46.9 mm in breadth, 68.2 mm in length and 82.4 g in weight.
 The incubation period can range from 25 to 30 days.
 Males remain with females during the egg-laying period, and typically gather in small groups before leaving the breeding grounds when the young have hatched.
 After about 21 days, neighboring females may start to behave aggressively towards other nesting females, resulting in confusion and mixing of broods.
 By the time she is done brooding, a female may be tending to as much as 40 offspring due to the mixing from these conflicts.
-The female will tend to her brood for up to 3 weeks and then abandon them, but the young will usually stay together from another 3 weeks.
+The female will tend to her brood for up to three weeks and then abandon them, but the young will usually stay together from another three weeks.
 Brood amalgamation is not uncommon in areas in densely populated breeding grounds, with as many as 100 ducklings gathering in a creche,.
 Flight capacity is thought to be gained at 63 to 77 days of age.

 Diet

-White-winged scoters are benthic feeders and forage in open water diving between 5-20 m in wintering grounds and 1-3 m on breeding grounds.
+White-winged scoters are benthic feeders and forage in open water diving between 5 and 20 m in wintering grounds and 1 and 3 m on breeding grounds.
 Their large size enables them to find larger prey and dive deeper than Surf or Black Scoters.
 In freshwater, this species primarily feeds on crustaceans and insects; while in saltwater areas, it feeds on molluscs and crustaceans.
 Their gizzards, which forms 8% of their body mass, are capable of crushing hard-shelled molluscs.
 The favorite foods are an amphipod (Hyalella azteca) in freshwater, and rock clams (Protothaca staminea), Atlantic razor clams (Siliqua spp.), and Arctic wedge clams (Mesodesma arctatum).